maxtangli/uniSearch/README.md

 Here comes the question: **In a well designed project, what would be the cost to fullfil the requirement from this 1 minute result?**

-UniSearch try to reach the goal in **4 minutes, with the cost of 2 customer-written classes and 1 pj-reusable prefab**.
+UniSearch try to reach the goal in **4 minutes, with the cost of 2 customer-written classes and 1 pj-reusable prefab**.(Note that the steps will be more simpilified in future)

 **1 UISearcher prefab**: A pj-reusable prefab with UISearcher MonoBehaviour script attached, which provides SearcherData under user interaction.